Daria4044/KeepFresh/README.md

 2. Browse and track groceries.
 3. Enjoy! 🎉

-🚀 Created by Daria Malceva
+🚀 Created by Daria MalcevaMAliteva